sacmehta/3D-ESPNet/README.md

 Please see ```requirements.txt``` for the dependencies

 ## Citation
-If this work useful for you, please cite the following papers:
+If this work is useful for you, please consider citing the following papers:

 ```
+@inproceedings{mehta20193despnet,
+author="Nuechterlein, Nicholas and Mehta, Sachin",
+title="3D-ESPNet with Pyramidal Refinement for Volumetric Brain Tumor Image Segmentation",
+booktitle="Brainlesion: Glioma, Multiple Sclerosis, Stroke and Traumatic Brain Injuries",
+year="2019",
+publisher="Springer International Publishing",
+}

 @inproceedings{mehta2018ynet,
   title={{Y-Net: Joint Segmentation and Classification for Diagnosis of Breast Biopsy Images}},
   author={Sachin Mehta and Ezgi Mercan and Jamen Bartlett and Donald Weaver and Joann  Elmore and Linda Shapiro},